-2.3.1 Risk assessment
+2.3.2 Risk assessment

-FSANZ has concluded that a scientific risk assessment was not required for this part of the proposal, given the purpose and effect of the amendments.
+FSANZ has concluded that a scientific risk assessment was not required for this part of the Proposal, given the purpose and effect of the amendments.
 That is, they are intended to remove a discrepancy within the Code and thereby permit claims that can currently be made to continue to be made, provided certain conditions are met.
-The amendments proposed only make a change to the permission to make vitamin and mineral claims in limited circumstances.
+The recommended amendments only make a change to the permission to make vitamin and mineral claims in limited circumstances.
 They do not affect permissions to fortify foods with vitamins and minerals and, as such do not directly affect intake.

-2.3.2 Number of claims affected
+2.3.3 Claims affected

-FSANZ considers that the number of claims likely to be affected by the discrepancy in conditions for vitamin and mineral content claims about fortified foods between Standards 1.2.7 and 1.3.2 is limited, for the following reasons:
+FSANZ considers that the number of claims likely to be affected by the discrepancy in conditions for vitamin and mineral content claims about fortified foods between the current Standards 1.2.7 and 1.3.2 (Standard 1.3.2 and Schedules 4 and 17 in the revised Code) is limited, for the following reasons:

-- The problem can only occur for claims about foods that are permitted to be fortified with vitamins or minerals in Standard 1.3.2 and when the claim is about a vitamin or mineral that has been added to the food, as these are the only claims for which a maximum claim and reference quantity are prescribed. - The problem occurs only where foods permitted to be fortified with vitamins or minerals have: - a prescribed maximum claimable amount of a vitamin(s) or mineral(s) - a serving size (nominated by the supplier) that is smaller than the prescribed reference quantity in Standard 1.3.2. - Furthermore, the likelihood of the problem occurring then depends on how low the maximum claimable amount is, i.e. it is more likely to occur for claims about vitamins and minerals with a maximum claimable amount of only 10-15% of the RDI, as at this amount, unless the serving size is either the same as the reference quantity (if 10% RDI) or slightly smaller (if 15% RDI), it would not be possible to meet both criteria. - For some foods with a maximum claimable amount of only 10-15% of the RDI, the prescribed reference quantity is relatively small and it may not be practical or necessary for the food supplier to specify a smaller serving size.
+- The problem can only occur for claims about foods that are permitted to be fortified with vitamins or minerals in Standard 1.3.2 (Standard 1.3.2 and Schedule 17 in the revised Code) and when the claim is about a vitamin or mineral that has been added to the food, as these are the only claims for which a maximum claim and reference quantity are prescribed. - The problem occurs only when foods permitted to be fortified with vitamins or minerals have: - a prescribed maximum claimable amount of a vitamin(s) or mineral(s) - a serving size (nominated by the supplier) that is smaller than the prescribed reference quantity in Standard 1.3.2 (Schedule 17 in the revised Code). - Furthermore, the likelihood of the problem occurring depends on how low the maximum claimable amount is, i.e. it is more likely to occur for claims about vitamins and minerals with a maximum claimable amount of only 10-15% regulatory RDI, as at this amount, unless the serving size is either the same as the reference quantity (if 10% RDI) or slightly smaller (if 15% RDI), it would not be possible to meet both criteria. - For some foods with a maximum claimable amount of only 10-15% regulatory RDI, the prescribed reference quantity is relatively small and it may not be practical or necessary for the food supplier to specify a smaller serving size.
 Therefore the problem will not occur.

-The above points are illustrated in Table 1, which lists the vitamins and minerals with a maximum claimable amount of 10-15% of the RDI and the corresponding foods and reference quantities prescribed in Standard 1.3.2.
-For example, for margarine, the only vitamins and minerals with a maximum claimable amount of 10-15% of the RDI are vitamins A and D and the prescribed reference quantity is 10 g.
+The above points are illustrated in Table 2, which lists the vitamins and minerals with a maximum claimable amount of 10-15% regulatory RDI and the corresponding foods and reference quantities prescribed in Standard 1.3.2 in the current Code (section S17-4 in Schedule 17 in the revised Code).
+For example, for margarine, the only vitamins and minerals with a maximum claimable amount of 10-15% regulatory RDI are vitamins A and D and the prescribed reference quantity is 10 g.
 For the problem to occur, the serving size of margarine specified by the supplier would need to be less than 10 g.

-Dairy Australia has informed FSANZ that, currently within the dairy industry, the issue affects mainly single serve yoghurts and dairy desserts.
+Dairy Australia has informed FSANZ that currently within the dairy industry, the issue affects mainly single serve yoghurts and dairy desserts.